abhimarathe/Mood-O-Meter/README.md

 ##3) ACRA
 ACRA (https://github.com/ACRA/acra) is an excellent crash reporting API, which integrates seamlessly in the application, and lets you upload crash reports/exceptions/unusual behaviors in your application to your server as a form, json, and even supports crash reporting via e-mail.

+#) Server side frameworks
+##1) Caffe
+Caffe (https://github.com/BVLC/caffe) is a fast, open-source, easy-to-learn framework for deep learning.
+Caffe, albeit being built in C & C++, provides excellent wrappers for Python.
+My main neural network is a caffemodel.
+You may find the caffemodel I've used (RGB) here - https://gist.github.com/GilLevi/54aee1b8b0397721aa4b

+##2) Flask
+Flask is a great way to get your server up and running in a jiffy.
+Flask has inbuilt response support, which makes API creation a walk in the park.
+I've used Flask for listening to the incoming POST requests from the ACRA crash logs as well as the Android data, and also for sending the respective responses back

 ##Project Flow:
 1) User clicks 'Open Camera'